opai-client/opensource-components/README.md

 # Opai Client extensions open source components (WIP)

-**This project is still under development. all the code may NOT use the latest API.**
+**This project is still under development. all the code may NOT use in final API.**

 The public client components of the Opai project.